-If a school has a free lunch program that is available to every student or they participate in NSLP they cannot apply for E-Rate funding.
+If a school has a free lunch program that is available to every student or participates in NSLP, they cannot apply for E-Rate funding.

 CEP (Community Eligibility Program) schools can participate.
-Alternative Discount methods are available.
+Alternative discount methods are available.
 Program offered by NSLP, direct certification into program, no forms to fill out.
-CEP sites will be auto calculated on the 471 application.
-Schools that don't participate in National School Lunch Program are also eligible.
-USAC has guidance for Alternative Discount Methods.
+CEP sites will be auto-calculated on the 471 application.
+Schools that don't participate in the National School Lunch Program are also eligible.
+USAC has guidance for alternative discount methods.

-It's not worth it for my school to apply for E-Rate because we have such a low percentage of students eligible for NSLP.
+It's not worth it for my school to apply for E-Rate because our school has such a low percentage of students eligible for NSLP.

 It's still worth it!
-Based on the current Discount Matrix, even a school that has less than 1% of their students eligible for NSLP STILL qualifies for up to a 25% discount.
+Based on the current discount matrix, even a school that has less than 1% of their students eligible for NSLP STILL qualifies for up to a 25% discount.
 When looking at a network infrastructure upgrade that can cost 10's to 100's of thousands of dollars, wouldn't you still want to save 25%?